 * Check all tours, prices and availability for New Zealand

 Accommodation in New Zealand

-If you prefer to stay with a local during your solo travel to New Zealand, Airbnb connects you to locals in New Zealand and isn’t just limited to staying in their spare room either.
+If you prefer to stay with a local during your solo travel to New Zealand, Airbnb New Zealand connects you to locals in the country and isn’t just limited to staying in their spare room either.
 Get $20 off your first stay.

 - To book, check prices or availability for Metro Adventurer Backpackers

-With a funky interior to match its funky name.
-JUCY Snooze is perfect if you are flying in or out of Christchurch as it’s close to the airport.
+With a funky interior to match its funky name, JUCY Snooze is the perfect accommodation in New Zealand if you are flying in or out of Christchurch as it’s close to the airport.
 The beds are comfy and you can check in and out 24/7 at a self-service kiosk making it an ideal choice if you are arriving late.

 - Prices start from £17 per night for a pod in a mixed or female-only dorm